How to clear browsing data/browser cache/history

-As content creators, we often have to upload new information, change text, rearrange pages, show new images, fix typos, and so on.
-This means that we constantly have to check how the latest content appears online and make sure that it replaces the previous content correctly in the browser.
+As content creators, we have to upload new information, change text, rearrange pages, show new images, fix typos, and so on.
+To check how the latest content appears online, and make sure that it replaces previous content correctly in the browser, we have to clear browsing data stored in the browser from before.

 Press Ctrl + Shift + the delete key to open the browser’s clear data settings page: